Wilson diseaseWilson's disease; Hepatolenticular degeneration

 When to Contact a Medical Professional

-Call your provider if you have symptoms of Wilson disease.
-Call a genetic counselor if you have a history of Wilson disease in your family and you are planning to have children.
+Contact your provider if you have symptoms of Wilson disease.
+Contact a genetic counselor if you have a history of Wilson disease in your family and you are planning to have children.

 Genetic counseling is recommended for people with a family history of Wilson disease.